-Mind and Body Are Not Two - That Which We Already Know
+That Which We Already Know: Mind and Body Are Not Two

-My parents kept a clock radio on one of the shelves of their headboard.
-It was a 1950s model that they’d received as a wedding present, with a pink plastic case that had ridges molded into it around the clock face and over the speaker next to it.
-I got to know that clock well.
-I climbed atop the bed and lay in front of it with my elbows on the pillows and my face propped up in my hands.
-I liked to swipe my fingernail across the plastic ridges covering the speaker.
-It made a sound like a tiny plastic xylophone due to the varying lengths of the ridges over the circular opening.
+My parents kept a clock radio on the shelf of their headboard.
+It was a 1950s model that they’d received as a wedding gift, with a pink plastic case that had ridges molded into it around the clock face and over the adjacent speaker.
+I’d lie on the bed facing it, with my elbows on the pillows and my chin resting on my forearms.
+I liked to run my fingernail across the plastic ridges covering the speaker.
+It sounded like a tiny plastic xylophone due to the varying lengths of the ridges over the circular opening.

 To be continued...

 This post is a retelling of a childhood event.

 It is meant to be illustrative of the non-duality of body and mind.

 It is not meant to advocate any meditations that involve holding the breath.

 Copyright 2015 and 2022 by Mark Robert Frank